-ROIC Level for 2016 Award Payout (as % of Target) 12.1% or greater 200% Greater than 10.3% 100%, plus 5.56% for each incremental 0.1% ROIC over 10.3% Equal to 10.3% 100% Greater than 7.7%, but less than 10.3% 30%, plus 2.7% for each incremental 0.1% ROIC over 7.7% Equal to 7.7% 30%
+ROIC Level for 2017 Award Payout (as % of Target) 13.8% or greater 200% Greater than 11.3%, but less than 13.8% 100%, plus 4.00% for each incremental 0.1% ROIC over 11.3% Greater than or equal to 10.8%, but less than 11.3% 100% Greater than 8.3%, but less than 10.8% 30%, plus 2.8% for each incremental 0.1% ROIC over 8.3% Equal to 8.3% 30%

 The ROIC calculation, which is subject to adjustment for pre-established special or nonrecurring items, is reviewed and approved by the Compensation Committee.
-Our ROIC outcome for 2016 did not have any special item adjustments.

-Dividend equivalents and interest will be paid in cash when the award vests on the number of shares of stock actually earned under the Program.
-Dividend equivalents will be calculated by taking the dividends paid on one share of our stock during the performance period times the number of shares of stock awarded at the end of the period.
+Dividend equivalents and interest may be paid in cash, following vesting of the award, on the number of shares of stock actually earned under the 2017 performance share awards.
+Any dividend equivalents, if paid, will be calculated by taking the dividends paid on one share of our stock during the performance period, multiplied by the number of shares of stock awarded at the end of the period.
 Interest on such dividends will be earned at a rate equal to the prime rate as reported in the Wall Street Journal, adjusted and compounded annually from the date such cash dividends were paid by the Company.

-Awards may also be adjusted based on an additional metric used as a "modifier" to the total award.
+Performance share awards may also be adjusted based on an additional metric used as a "modifier" to the total award.
 At the end of the three-year performance period, the payout based on ROIC results is adjusted based on the achievement of TSR relative to our peer group for the same cumulative three-year performance cycle as follows:

-If relative TSR attainment is Then the aggregate award is At or below the 25th percentile Adjusted down by 25% Greater than or equal to the 25th percentile, but less than the 75th percentile No adjustment At or above the 75th percentile Increased by 25%
+If relative TSR attainment is Then the aggregate Equity Incentive Program award is At or below the 25th percentile Adjusted down by 25% Greater than or equal to the 25th percentile, but less than the 75th percentile No adjustment At or above the 75th percentile Increased by 25%

-For purposes of this peer group, the Compensation Committee approved the use of S&P SmallCap 600 Capped Materials Index
+For purposes of this peer group, the Compensation Committee approved the use of S&P SmallCap 600 Materials Index